excalidraw/excalidraw/src/packages/excalidraw/README.md

 #### `viewModeEnabled`

-This prop indicates if the app is in `view mode`.
-When this prop is used, the `view mode` will not show up in context menu is so it is fully controlled by host.
-Also the value of this prop if passed will be used over the value of `intialData.appState.viewModeEnabled`
+This prop indicates whether the app is in `view mode`.
+When supplied, the value takes precedence over `intialData.appState.viewModeEnabled`, the `view mode` will be fully controlled by the host app, and users won't be able to toggle it from within the app.

 #### `zenModeEnabled`

-This prop indicates if `zen mode` is enabled.
-When this prop is used, the `zen mode` will not show up in the context menu is so it is fully controlled by the host.
-The `Exit zen mode` button will also not show up if this prop is true.
-Also, the value of this prop if passed will be used over the value of `intialData.appState.zenModeEnabled`
+This prop indicates whether the app is in `zen mode`.
+When supplied, the value takes precedence over `intialData.appState.zenModeEnabled`, the `zen mode` will be fully controlled by the host app, and users won't be able to toggle it from within the app.

 #### `gridModeEnabled`

-This prop indicates if `grid mode` is enabled.
-When this prop is used, the `grid mode` will not show up in the context menu is so it is fully controlled by the host.
-Also, the value of this prop if passed will be used over the value of `intialData.appState.gridModeEnabled`
+This prop indicates whether the shows the grid.
+When supplied, the value takes precedence over `intialData.appState.gridModeEnabled`, the grid will be fully controlled by the host app, and users won't be able to toggle it from within the app.